ahazem/ember-cli-simple-auth-tok/README.md

 ember generate ember-cli-simple-auth-tok
 ```

-which adds the extensio's bower package to your bower_components folder.
+which adds the extension's bower package to your bower_components folder.

 ## Configuration